chmiiller/challenger/README.md

 ## Design

-Since one of the goals of the challenger project was to create a details screen with more information about the Popular Events, I took inspiration on the provided screens and components and started by designing a mobile-first details screen on Figma.
-With the mobile-first prototype done, I expanded it to a desktop view and started working on the implementation of those screens in the code.
+As one of the Challenger project's goals was to create the details screen for the events, I designed a mobile-first version in Figma, inspired by existing screens and components.
+Following the completion of the mobile prototype, I extended the design to a desktop view and subsequently started the implementation of these screens in code.
 Here's a screenshot of how the prototype looks like on Figma:
 ![Results](./docs/figma_demo.png)